Indigenous peoples in Venezuela: History

-It is not known how many people lived in Venezuela before the Spanish Conquest; it may have been around a million people and in addition to today's peoples included groups such as the Auaké, Caquetio, Mariche, Pemon, Piaroa and Timoto-cuicas.
+They were prolific travelers even though they weren't nomads, This represents the native indigenous which were present in 1498 when Christopher Columbus's arrival at Venezuela.
+Their distinct pottery and artifacts survive until 1800, but after this time they were largely assimilated into mainstream.
+It is not known how many people lived in Venezuela before the Spanish Conquest; it may have been around a million people and in addition to today's peoples included groups such as the Arawaks, Caribs, and Timoto-cuicas the Auaké, Caquetio, Mariche, Pemon, and Piaroa.
 The number was much reduced after the Conquest, mainly through the spread of new diseases from Europe.
 There were two main north-south axes of pre-Columbian population, producing maize in the west and manioc in the east.
 Large parts of the Llanos plains were cultivated through a combination of slash and burn and permanent settled agriculture.
 The indigenous peoples of Venezuela had already encountered crude oils and asphalts that seeped up through the ground to the surface.
 Known to the locals as mene, the thick, black liquid was primarily used for medicinal purposes, as an illumination source and for the caulking of canoes.
+In the islands of Cubagua and Margarita off the northeastern coast of Venezuela the indigenous people as expert divers harvesting the pearls that normally used as ceremonial ornaments.

-Spain's colonization of mainland Venezuela started in 1522, establishing its first permanent South American settlement in the present-day city of Cumaná.
-The name "Venezuela" is said to derive from palafito villages on Lake Maracaibo reminding Amerigo Vespucci of Venice (hence "Venezuela" or "little Venice").
-Indian caciques (leaders) such as Guaicaipuro (circa 1530–1568) and Tamanaco (died 1573) attempted to resist Spanish incursions, but the newcomers ultimately subdued them.
+Spain's colonization of mainland Venezuela started in 1514, establishing its first permanent South American settlement in the present-day city of Cumaná.
+The name "Venezuela" is said to derive from palafito villages discovered in 1499 on Lake Maracaibo reminding Amerigo Vespucci of Venice (hence "Venezuela" or "little Venice").
+Amerindian caciques (leaders) such as Guaicaipuro (circa 1530–1568) and Tamanaco (died 1573) attempted to resist Spanish incursions, but the newcomers ultimately subdued them.
 Historians agree that the founder of Caracas, Diego de Losada, ultimately put Tamanaco to death.
 Some of the resisting tribes or the leaders are commemorated in place names, including Caracas, Chacao and Los Teques.
 The early colonial settlements focussed on the northern coast, but in the mid-eighteenth century the Spanish pushed further inland along the Orinoco River.
 Here the Ye'kuana (then known as the Makiritare) organised serious resistance in 1775 and 1776.
 Under Spanish colonization, several religious orders established mission stations.
 The Jesuits withdrew in the 1760s, while the Capuchins found their missions of strategic significance in the War of Independence and in 1817 were brutally taken over by the forces of Simon Bolivar.
 For the remainder of the nineteenth century governments did little for indigenous peoples and they were pushed away from the country's agricultural centre to the periphery.